awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-windows-ami.md

 Each AMI is extensively tested prior to release to the general public\.
 We periodically streamline our AMI offerings to simplify customer choice and to reduce costs\.
 + New AMI offerings are created for new OS releases\.
 You can count on AWS releasing “Base,” “Core/Container,” and “SQL Express/Standard/Web/Enterprise” offerings in English and other widely used languages\.
 The primary difference between Base and Core offerings is that Base offerings have a desktop/GUI whereas Core offerings are PowerShell command line only\.
 For more information about Windows Server Core, see [ https://docs\.microsoft\.com/en\-us/windows\-server/administration/server\-core/what\-is\-server\-core](https://docs.microsoft.com/en-us/windows-server/administration/server-core/what-is-server-core)\.
-+ New AMI offerings are created to support new platforms – for example, the Deep Learning and “NVidia” AMIs were created to support customers using our GPU\-based instance types \(P2 and P3, G2 and G3, etc\.\)\.
++ New AMI offerings are created to support new platforms – for example, the Deep Learning and “NVidia” AMIs were created to support customers using our GPU\-based instance types \(P2 and P3, G2 and G3, and more\)\.
 + Less popular AMIs are sometimes removed\.
 If we see a particular AMI is launched only a few times in its entire lifespan, we will remove it in favor of more widely used options\.

 If there is an AMI variant that you would like to see, let us know by filing a ticket with Cloud Support, or by providing feedback through [one of our established channels](https://aws.amazon.com/premiumsupport/knowledge-center/send-feedback-aws/)\.

 ### Patches, security updates, and AMI IDs<a name="ami-patches-security-ID"></a>

 AWS provides updated, fully\-patched Windows AMIs within five business days of Microsoft's patch Tuesday \(the second Tuesday of each month\)\.
-The new AMIs are available immediately through the **Images** page in the Amazon EC2 console\.
+The new AMIs are available immediately from the **Images** page in the Amazon EC2 console\.
 The new AMIs are available in the AWS Marketplace and the **Quick Start** tab of the launch instance wizard within a few days of their release\.

 **Note**
 Instances launched from Windows Server 2019 and later AMIs may show a Windows Update dialog message stating "Some settings are managed by your organization\."
 This message appears as a result of changes in Windows Server 2019 and does not impact the behavior of Windows Update or your ability to manage update settings\.
 To remove this warning, see ["Some settings are managed by your organization"](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/common-messages.html#some-settings-managed-by-org)\.

 To ensure that customers have the latest security updates by default, AWS keeps Windows AMIs available for three months\.
 After releasing new Windows AMIs, AWS makes the Windows AMIs that are older than three months private within 10 days\.
-After an AMI has been made private, if you look at an instance launched from that AMI in the console, the **AMI ID** field states, "Cannot load detail for ami\-xxxxx\.
+After an AMI has been made private, when you look at an instance launched from that AMI in the console, the **AMI ID** field states, "Cannot load detail for ami\-xxxxx\.
 You may not be permitted to view it\."
 You can still retrieve the AMI ID using the AWS CLI or an AWS SDK\.

 The Windows AMIs in each release have new AMI IDs\.
 Therefore, we recommend that you write scripts that locate the latest AWS Windows AMIs by their names, rather than by their IDs\.
 For more information, see the following examples:
 + [Get\-EC2ImageByName](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-ec2-get-amis.html#pstools-ec2-get-ec2imagebyname) \(AWS Tools for Windows PowerShell\)